 Short-Time Compensation (STC) permits pro-rated Reemployment Assistance benefits to employees whose work hours and earnings are reduced as part of a STC plan to avoid total layoff of some employees.
 Please click here to learn more.

 - Florida Small Business Emergency Bridge Loan assists small business owners located in all Florida counties that have experienced economic damage as a result of COVID-19.
 These short-term, interest-free working capital loans are intended to “bridge the gap” between the time an emergency strikes and the time a business has secured longer term recovery resources, such as sufficient profits from a revived business, receipt of payments on insurance claims or federal disaster assistance.

 Note: As of April 15, the Florida Small Business Emergency Bridge Loan Program no longer has funds to provide futher loans.
 This will be updated should more funds become available.

 - Enterprise Florida Inc. (EFI) announced on April 6 that it will suspend initial fees for its Microfinance Guarantee Program to support Florida’s small business community impacted by COVID-19.
 EFI manages the Microfinance Guarantee Program designed to stimulate access to credit for entrepreneurs and small businesses in this state by providing targeted loan guarantees to lenders made to such entrepreneurs and small businesses.
 This program provides guarantees up to 50% on loans of $250,000 or less.

 Supplemental Nutrition Assistance Program

-- On April 30, Governor Ron DeSantis and the Department of Children and Families announced that the SNAP recipients' maximum montly allotment will be increased for the month of May.
-Please click here to access this press release.
+- On April 30, Governor Ron DeSantis and the Department of Children and Families announced that the SNAP recipients' maximum montly allotment will be increased for the months of May, June, July, and August.

 Florida Housing Finance Corporation